 Hybrid ARM mortgages combine features of both fixed-rate and adjustable-rate mortgages and are also known as fixed-period ARMs.

-FHA home loans are mortgages that are insured by the Federal Housing Administration (FHA), allowing borrowers to get low mortgage rates with a minimal down payment.
+FHA loans are mortgages that are insured by the Federal Housing Administration (FHA), allowing borrowers to get low mortgage rates with a minimal down payment.
 These loans are especially attractive to first-time home buyers.

-VA loans are mortgages guaranteed by the Department of Veteran Affairs.
-These loans offer military veterans exceptional benefits, including low-interest rates and no down payment requirement.
+A VA loan is a mortgage guaranteed by the Department of Veteran Affairs.
+VA loans offer military veterans exceptional benefits, including low-interest rates and no down payment requirement.
 This program was designed to help military veterans realize the American dream of homeownership.

 A USDA home loan is a zero-down payment mortgage for eligible rural and suburban homebuyers.
 USDA loans are issued through the USDA loan program, also known as the USDA Rural Development Guaranteed Housing Loan Program, by the United States Department of Agriculture.

 Jumbo home mortgages are best suited for families looking to purchase a large or luxury home that exceeds the limits of a standard-conforming mortgage loan.
 For most areas of the US, the limit on a conforming mortgage is $424,100 (for 2017).
 For areas of the country with high costs of living, the limit may be as high as $636,000.

 Interest-only mortgages are home loans in which borrowers make monthly payments solely toward the interest accruing on the loan, rather than the principle, for a specified period of time.